The 12 Best Natural Shampoos Your Hair Needs

-Making your own organic, fully natural dry shampoo at home couldn’t be easier and shouldn’t take you more than an afternoon – or less for that matter.
-It’s a really easy process to follow and will help you to retain healthier, stronger and more balanced hair without the downside of having to get it wet regularly or use harmful chemicals.
-This means that you can retain your hair’s natural body and color for a longer period of time.
+Making your own organic, fully natural dry shampoo at home couldn’t be easier and faster.
+It will help you have healthier and stronger hair, without having to wet it regularly or use harmful chemicals.
+You can retain your hair’s natural body and color for a longer period of time.
 What you will need:

 - ¼ cup of cornstarch.

 - 5 to 8 drops of Lavender Essential Oil.